News 12 at 6 o'clock / Oct. 15, 2013

-"Saying that she had been away at her sisters and she had the van and she wanted to sell it quick because her husband had died," says Ockenden.
+"Saying that she had been away at her sisters and she had the van and she wanted to sell it quick because her husband had died," Ockenden said.

 He says when he realized he had been taken he did a Google search finding a News 12 story on eBay scams.
 We spoke to Ockenden on Skype from London after he sent an email to On Your Side wanting advice on getting his money back.
 A total of about $6,000 American dollars.

 Adam Foltz who lives in Evans described the email he received.
 "People saying their son died.
-The latest one we got she said she got her bike in the divorce and she just wants to sell it as a pride factor," says Foltz.
+The latest one we got she said she got her bike in the divorce and she just wants to sell it as a pride factor," Foltz said.

 As for Ockenden he is now out of a boat load of money with no way to get it back.
-The bank says it's not fraud because I did a transfer myself, so I am not covered by the bank," says Ockenden.
+The bank says it's not fraud because I did a transfer myself, so I am not covered by the bank," Ockenden said.

 It can be tricky, but you want to be sure your security options are enabled in your computers browser and most importantly, trust your instincts.
-If something does not look right stop what your are doing.
+If something does not look right, stop what you are doing.